protofire/solhint/docs/rules/naming/contract-name-capwords.md

 This rule does not have examples.

 ## Version
-This rule is introduced in the latest version.
+This rule was introduced in [Solhint 5.0.4](https://github.com/protofire/solhint/blob/v5.0.4)

 ## Resources
 - [Rule source](https://github.com/protofire/solhint/blob/master/lib/rules/naming/contract-name-capwords.js)